ldevernay/SOS/README.md

-# Open Source for Good Directory
+# Simplon Open Source Directory

-A directory for freeCodeCamp's Open Source for Good Apps - Solutions for Nonprofits.
+A directory based on freeCodeCamp's Open Source for Good Apps - Solutions for Nonprofits.

 ## Instructions for adding a Non-Profit Project

-There are two steps to add an Open Source for Good Project to the directory:
+There are two steps to add an Open Source Project to the directory:

 1. Add the file `.osfg-dir-config.js` to the **root of the Project**.
     * This will trigger an automatic build of the Project's page inside the directory.
     * Please **verify** that an **update** by CamperBot to `docs/[project-name]` has occurred in the master branch of the directory.
     * Fields: